airoweb/airoweb.com/content/How to call BOSminer API in Python.md

 +++
-title = "How to change PSU power limit based on day/night automatically?" date = 2020-03-18
+title = "How to call BOSminer API in Python?" date = 2020-07-18

 [taxonomies]
 categories = ["Braiins OS+"]